-Natural thatch might be the most eco-friendly green building material if the growing, harvesting, and maintenance of it hadn’t changed so drastically over time.
+Natural thatch might be one of the most eco-friendly green roofing materials if the growing, harvesting, and maintenance of it hadn’t changed so drastically over time.
 The natural thatching industry was forced to change to meet consumer demand, modern fire codes and modern building codes.
-The fact is, many of us no longer view natural thatch as a green building material, at least not when used commercially.
+The fact is many of us no longer view natural thatch as a green roofing material, at least not when used commercially.

 Changes To Agriculture

 The first step away from eco-friendliness for thatch was the shift towards large-scale agriculture.
 Early last century, increased use of the combine harvester led to the invention of hybrids of grasses.
 These hybrids worked best with combines, but made stems shorter and more brittle.
-The same grasses used for food was no longer suitable for thatching.
+The same grasses used for food were no longer suitable for thatching.
 Consequently, thatch as a building supply became separated from the food crop.
-For the first time, the building material was not a useful waste product of food crops.
+For the first time, the roofing materials were not a useful waste product of food crops.
 It had to be grown separately.

 In other areas of the world, intense demand on the tropical palm industry led to the spread of the red palm mite.
 As pesticide use increases, environmental and health concerns grow.
 Already, workers report pesticide exposure, respiratory problems, and dermatitis.
 Plus, valid scientific concerns over the sustainability of palms in multiple regions increases.

 Meanwhile, rivers that once produced water reed also fell victim to intensive farming.
 Farming water reed so intensely led to nitrate-damaged water reed supplies.
 While the reed grew faster to keep up with demand, stems weakened and reeds became brittle.
 Entire ecosystems that support wildlife, including migratory birds, have been directly impacted.